Fortress of Solitude

 Now that the Marvel Cinematic Universe is this juggernaut of interconnected stories and branching timelines, it’s refreshing to go back to basics sometimes.
 Once you indulge in the earlier instalments of the MCU, it can be surprising to see how much the leading entertainment franchise in the world has changed over the past decade and a half.

 One thing that sticks out among the early Marvel movies is 2008’s Iron Man.
-This wasn’t just the moment the MCU was born – Iron Man was an event that redefined the art of filmmaking for years to come.
+This wasn’t just the moment the MCU was born, but Iron Man was an event that redefined the art of filmmaking for years to come.
 However, upon rewatching the film, I couldn’t help but notice just how much Tony Stark’s origin story in Iron Man parallels another superhero film that redefined the genre only a few years prior: Batman Begins.

 batman begins christian bale iron man robert downey jr